wxWidgets/wxWidgets/docs/readme_vms.txt

   -I think in general wxGTK is better maintained, so that version is my
     first choice.

-  -Note that only a few people have used wxWindows on VMS so many problems are to be expected.
+  -Note that only a few people have used wxWidgets on VMS so many problems are to be expected.